-people's sense of belonging, independence, interaction, and function.
 Subsection 5.2: The infection prevention programme and implementation The people: I trust my provider is committed to implementing policies, systems, and processes to manage my risk of infection.
 Te Tiriti: The infection prevention programme is culturally safe.
 Communication about the programme is easy to access and navigate and messages are clear and relevant.
 As service providers: We develop and implement an infection prevention programme that is appropriate to the needs, size, and scope of our services.
 FA There is an infection, prevention, and antimicrobial programme and procedure that includes the pandemic plan.
 This links to the overarching quality programme and is reviewed, evaluated, and reported on annually.
 The pandemic plan is available for all staff and includes scenario-based training completed at intervals.
 Staff education includes (but is not limited to): standard precautions; isolation procedures; hand washing competencies; and donning and doffing personal protective equipment (PPE).
 Subsection 5.4: Surveillance of health care-associated infection (HAI) The people: My health and progress are monitored as part of the surveillance programme.
-Te Tiriti: Surveillance is culturally safe and monitored by othericity FA Infection surveillance is an integral part of the infection control programme and is described in the infection control manual.
-The infection control programme is reviewed annually and endorsed by the management and directors.
-Monthly infection control data is presented and discussed at the monthly combined staff meetings, and to the Board via monthly management meetings. ethnicity.
+Te Tiriti: Surveillance is culturally safe and monitored by ethnicity.
+FA Infection surveillance is an integral part of the infection control programme and is described in the infection control manual.
+The infection control programme is reviewed annually and endorsed the manager and Director.
+Monthly infection control data is presented and discussed at the monthly combined staff meetings, and to the Director via monthly management meetings.
 As service providers: We carry out surveillance of HAIs and multi-drug-resistant organisms in accordance with national and regional surveillance programmes, agreed objectives, priorities, and methods specified in the infection prevention programme, and with an equity focus.
-Monthly infection data includes ethnicity data and is collected for all infections based on signs, symptoms, and definition of infection.
+Monthly infection data is collected for all infections based on signs, symptoms, and definition of infection.
 Infections are entered into the individual resident infection register.
 Surveillance of all infections (including organisms) are monitored and analysed for trends, monthly and annually.
 Staff are informed of infection surveillance data through meeting minutes and notices.
-Residents and family/whānau are informed of infections, and these are recorded in the progress notes.
+Residents and family are informed of infections, and these are recorded in the progress notes.
 Action plans are completed for any infection rates of concern.
 Benchmarking occurs internally.
-Infections are reported and reviewed so that improvements can be made to reduce healthcare acquired infections (HAI).
+Infections are reported, and reviewed, so improvements can be made to reduce healthcare acquired infections (HAI).
 Education includes monitoring of antimicrobial medication, aseptic technique, and transmission-based precautions.
-There has been one outbreak (Covid-19) since the previous audit which was well managed and reported appropriately.
+There have been no outbreaks since the previous audit.
+I The service captures ethnicity data and incorporates this into surveillance methods and data captured around infections (as evidenced in meeting minutes).
 Subsection 6.1: A process of restraint The people: I trust the service provider is committed to improving policies, systems, and processes to ensure I am free from restrictions.
 Te Tiriti: Service providers work in partnership with Māori to ensure services are mana enhancing and use least restrictive practices.
 As service providers: We demonstrate the rationale for the use of restraint in the context of aiming for elimination.
-FA Fencible Manor Rest Home is committed to the elimination of restraint use and this is actively monitored by the registered nurse and assistant manager.
+FA Victoria Epsom Rest Home is committed to the elimination of restraint use and this is actively monitored by the registered nurse and Director.
 There are currently no restraints in use.
-Restraint use (if any) would be reported to the Board monthly.
+Restraint use (if any) would be reported to the Director monthly.
 The designated restraint coordinator is the registered nurse (facility manager) who ensures staff have annual training around least restrictive practices, safe use of restraint, alternative cultural-specific interventions, and de-escalation techniques.
 Restraint is also part of the orientation package.
 Staff complete annual restraint competencies.